temyers/cucumber-jvm-parallel-plugin/readme.md

 Some reporting plugins, such as
 [Cucumber Extent Reporter](https://github.com/email2vimalraj/CucumberExtentReporter), require some setup before a test is started.
 A template can be used to customize the integration tests.
 For a sample see the [extents-report](src/it/junit/extents-report) integration test.
+For a full list of available variables please see CucumberITGeneratorBy(Feature|Scenario).

 FAQ
 ===